 \section{Ethical Considerations}

-In the corpus construction procedure which bases upon the documented approval of the workers, adequate compensation was paid to each of them, in all the process of query generation, writing formal sentences, and transferring them to the informal one.
-The participants, recruited from the social media and web, were familiar with the smart speakers and some of them had experience in corpus construction processes.
+In the corpus construction procedure which bases upon the documented approval of the workers, adequate compensation was paid to each of them, in all the processes of query generation, writing formal sentences, and transferring them to the informal one.

+The participants, recruited from social media and the web, are familiar with smart speakers, and some of them had experience in corpus construction processes.
 For 12 participants, 250 WON ($\approx$\$0.22) was provided in writing each query and 200 WON ($\approx$\$0.18) for making up the sentences.
 Thus, each participant was paid 600,000 WON ($\approx$\$540) to make up 250 queries and write 2,500 sentences.

-Our resource is free from the license issue since all the materials were created according to the guideline (a kind of template) and checked for post-processing.
+Our resource is free from license issues since all the materials were created according to the guideline (a kind of template) and checked for post-processing.
 The outcome of our project does not contain any personally identifiable information, nor the contents that can induce social harm.